Jasen-C/PS-UserAccountAudit/README.md

 Script also require AD DS module for powershell, or RSAT AD DS to be installed.

 Example report data populated in a Lab environment using secframe.com/badblood.
-All user names and data is randomized.
+All user names and data is randomized and fictious.